mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 Now it becomes obvious that we considerably improved overall mappings parsing performance.

-<small markdown="1">[An interesting observation to be made here is that
-if we expect `generatedMappings` to be almost always sorted after parsing (the mappings file used for `source-map` benchmark actually has this property) then it would more efficient to simply check whether `generatedMappings` is sorted before trying to sort it.]</small>

-Is there are anything else we could do to improve performance?
+Is there anything else we could do to improve performance?

 It turns out yes: we can pull out a page from asm.js / WASM own playbook without going full-Rust on our JavaScript code base.

 # Optimizing Parsing - Reducing GC Pressure

-We are allocating hundreds of thousands `Mapping` objects, which puts considerable pressure on GC - in reality we don't really need those objects to be objects - we can pack them into a typed array.
+We are allocating hundreds of thousands of `Mapping` objects, which puts considerable pressure on the GC - however we don't really need these objects to be objects - we can pack them into a typed array.
 Here is how I did it.

 <small markdown="1">[Few years ago I was really excited about
 [Typed Objects](https://github.com/nikomatsakis/typed-objects-explainer) proposal
-which would allow JavaScript programmers to define structs and arrays of structs and all other amazing things that would come quite handy here.
+which would allow JavaScript programmers to define structs and arrays of structs and all other amazing things that would come extremely handy here.
 Unfortunately champions working on that proposal moved away to work on other things leaving us with a choice to write these things either manually or in C++ &#x1f61e;]</small>

-First of all, I changed `Mapping` from a normal object into a wrapper that points into a gigantic typed array that would contain all our mappings.
+First, I changed `Mapping` from a normal object into a wrapper that points into a gigantic typed array that would contain all our mappings.

 ```js